cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

 Re-write in a memory safe language (Java, Python)

 - Not always possible for existing code
-- Memory-safe languages may have their own disadvantages (slower, slow start-up time, need to distribute a large runtime, possibly harder to find qualified developers, lack portability of C)
+- Memory-safe languages may have their own disadvantages. e.g.:
+  - slower
+  - longer start-up time
+  - need to distribute runtime
+  - may not be portable to all platforms C is
+  - different skill-set

 ### Prevention -- audit/static analysis